danielsaidi/PageView/Sources/PageView/PageView.docc/PageView.md

 ![PageView logo](Logo.png)

 ``PageView/PageView`` is a custom SwiftUI page view that works on all major Apple platforms.
-It mimics a native, paged TabView and can be used in the same way.
-It can be set up with a list of pages, a list of items, or a ``PageViewState`` value, and can be customized in many ways.
+It mimics a native, paged TabView and can be used in the same way on all major Apple platforms.

+The ``PageView/PageView`` component can be set up with a list of pages, a list of page model, or a ``PageViewState`` value.
+It can be customized in many ways, using custom styles and configurations.